VanSHOE/PreCogEntry/README.md

 #### All Elections

 On the higher end of the incumbency spectrum, regions like Lakshadweep (71.43%) and A & N Islands (57.14%) show a marked preference for retaining their incumbents, suggesting strong voter loyalty or satisfaction with the status quo.
 In contrast, areas like Jammu & Kashmir (28.21%) have demonstrated a proclivity towards electing new candidates over incumbents, hinting at possible dissatisfaction with existing leadership or a desire for change.
+It be a reflection of the volatile political climate and the desire for change among the electorate especially due to the ongoing conflict in the Northern borders.

 In the middle of the spectrum, states like West Bengal (49.52%), Goa (38.89%), and Uttarakhand (40%) suggest a more balanced or cyclical political landscape where incumbents and newcomers both have reasonable chances of success.